Bleeder (film): Plot

 Leo and Lenny are two friends living in Nørrebro, Copenhagen.
 Leo lives in a rundown apartment with his girlfriend Louise.
 Lenny is a shy film expert who works at a video store run by the immigrant Kitjo, selling arthouse and pornographic films.

 When Louise becomes pregnant and wants to keep the baby, Leo becomes increasingly aggressive.
 He and Louise's brother Louis witness a beating at a club.
 Lenny is trying to date Lea, a girl who works in a local grill bar.
 After a few casual encounters, she agrees to go to the cinema with him.
 Lenny shows up at the cinema, but is unable to approach her, and leaves again.

 Leo, Lenny, Kitjo and Louis meet up to watch movies together.
-At a brief visit to a drug store, Louis turn out to have an aggressive racist attitude.
+At a brief visit to a drug store, Louis turns out to have an aggressive racist attitude.
 Louis and Leo argue afterwards.

 In despair, Leo hits Louise and is threatened by Louis.
 At another movie night, Leo pulls out a gun and threatens Louis.
 Leo berates Lenny for his lifestyle and expresses his disdain for his own life, feeling trapped in a dead end.
 Leo hits Louise again, making her lose the baby.
 Louis takes a gruesome revenge by injecting HIV infected blood into Leo's body.
-He retaliates in an equally gruesome manner, shooting Louis, and then commits suicide.
+He retaliates in an equally gruesome manner, shooting Louis before shooting his own hand and letting his blood drip onto Louis to also give him HIV, and then commits suicide.

 Kitjo brings Lenny to Leo's funeral, but Lenny cannot bring himself to go.
 Afterwards, Lenny seeks up Lea again.
 He asks Lea out a second time; she is hesitant, but agrees.